smirarab/pasta/README.txt

 Putting:
     SATE_LOGGING_LEVEL=debug
-in your environment will display debuggingl level logged messages
+in your environment will display debugging level logged messages

 Putting: